sharmarajdaksh/ckret/BACKEND-README.md

 * DELETE /secrets/:username/:id

 The microservice exposes and listens on :3000 by default at the router microservice.
 You can of course change that in the docker file and in the NodeJS code.

+## How to run this on your setup?

+To run this without having to setup up all of the requirements (Postgres, Redis, and NodeJS), you must have Docker and Docker-Compose installed.
+* `cd` into the directory
+* `docker-compose up`

+To stop the app
+* `docker-compose down`

 ## Is this just another CRUD app?
 What's special?